 Motor will not run slowly enough

-The usual cause for motor kit installations running slow is that the sub-platter is too small - Rega and Rock decks are specific examples of this - we can fix this problem by inserting a drop down voltage diode so please return the switch box to us.
+The usual cause for motor kit installations running slow is that the sub-platter is too small.
+Rega and Rock decks are specific examples of this.
+We can fix this problem by inserting a drop down voltage diode; please return the switch box to us.

 Popping Noise Through The speakers